seanmorris/ids/README.md

 Simply put the extension `*.idstmp.*` *before* your existing file extension.
 Ids will look for these files in all subdirectories of the prohect and rebuild them on startup.
 The resulting file will have the extension `*.___gen.*` where the `*.idstmp.*` is in the source file.

+The resulting files should be excluded from version control, as they may contain artifacts from one target that should not exist in another.

 For example: *infra/docker/aptcache.idstmp.dockerfile* starts off with the following line:

 ```dockerfile